Trevortds/satisfactory_discord_bot/README.md

 `python main.py "[2021.10.30-02.26.16:635][206]LogBeacon: Beacon Join FGServerBeaconClient STEAM:(STEAM)-439304572947329445"`

+You can now use the numbers that appear in these "unknown user" messages to populate the `username_dict` in the code.

 ## Triggering the discord notifier with swatchdog

 Install swatchdog on your server, more info here: https://www.tecmint.com/swatch-linux-log-file-watcher/.